Pattyelock/simple-js-app-main-9/README.md

 A web-based Pokémon repository that fetches data from the PokéAPI to display a list of Pokémon with details, using a responsive and interactive interface built with Bootstrap.
 Table of Contents

 Overview
-    Features
-    Technologies Used
-    Setup
-    How to Use
-    Folder Structure
-    License

-Overview

 This project provides a searchable list of Pokémon, where each entry can be clicked to view detailed information in a modal popup.
 Built with vanilla JavaScript, Bootstrap, and accessible for screen readers, the repository is styled for clarity and ease of use.